Sapphire Buying Trips 1

 the Democratic Socialist Republic of Sri Lanka known as

 Ceylon before 1972, Serendib,

-Taprobane, whatever you call it), is an island nation
+Taprobane, Pearl of the Indian Ocean), is an island nation

 in South Asia,